michalfilippi/pytimers/README.md

 # PyTimers
-Python micro library for easy to use code timing with times logged using the standard library.
+Python micro library for easy to use code timing with the elapsed times logged using the standard logging library.

-Requires Python3.6+.
+Requires Python 3.6+.

 ## How to Install